Michelangelo: Florence under Medici popes, 1513 – early 1534

 Pope Leo X died in 1521 and was succeeded briefly by the austere Adrian VI, and then by his cousin Giulio Medici as Pope Clement VII.
 In 1524, Michelangelo received an architectural commission from the Medici pope for the Laurentian Library at San Lorenzo's Church.
 He designed both the interior of the library itself and its vestibule, a building utilising architectural forms with such dynamic effect that it is seen as the forerunner of Baroque architecture.
 It was left to assistants to interpret his plans and carry out construction.
 The library was not opened until 1571, and the vestibule remained incomplete until 1904.

 In 1527, Florentine citizens, encouraged by the sack of Rome, threw out the Medici and restored the republic.
 A siege of the city ensued, and Michelangelo went to the aid of his beloved Florence by working on the city's fortifications from 1528 to 1529.
-The city fell in 1530, and the Medici were restored to power.
-Michelangelo fell out of favour with the young Alessandro Medici, who had been installed as the first Duke of Florence.
-Fearing for his life, he fled to Rome, leaving assistants to complete the Medici chapel and the Laurentian Library.
-Despite Michelangelo's support of the republic and resistance to the Medici rule, he was welcomed by Pope Clement, who reinstated an allowance that he had previously granted the artist and made a new contract with him over the tomb of Pope Julius.
+The city fell in 1530, and the Medici were restored to power, with the young Alessandro Medici as the first Duke of Florence.
+Pope Clement, a Medici, sentenced Michelangelo to death.
+It is thought that Michelangelo hid for two months in a small chamber under the Medici chapels in the Basilica of San Lorenzo with light from just a tiny window, making many charcoal and chalk drawings which remained hidden until the room was rediscovered in 1975, and opened to small numbers of visitors in 2023.
+Michelangelo was eventually pardoned by the Medicis and the death sentence lifted, so that he could complete work on the Sistine Chapel and the Medici family tomb.
+He left Florence for Rome in 1534.
+Despite Michelangelo's support of the republic and resistance to the Medici rule, Pope Clement reinstated an allowance that he had previously granted the artist and made a new contract with him over the tomb of Pope Julius.